Linguistics Course Catalog

 5 units

 Examines areas in which phonetic analysis and experimentation are used in practice.
 Emphasizes problem-solving, experiments, and analytical tasks.
-Prerequisite(s): course 151.
+Prerequisite(s): LING 151.
 Enrollment limited to 25.

 LING 154